-- These amounts represent the aggregate grant date fair value of stock awards and option awards, respectively, granted in each year presented calculated in accordance with FASB ASC Topic 718.
-See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010 (the "Form 10-K") for details as to the assumptions used to determine the grant date fair value of the stock and option awards.
-See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-CriticaAccounting Policies and Estimates" of the Form 10-K. - (2) Salaries earned in 2010 include two months at the 2009 salary level because annual salary adjustments are not made effective until March 1. - (3) Represents a cash bonus for performance in 2010, which was paid in 2011. - On April 13, 2009, the Compensation Committee implemented an employee retention program that included specified cash payments to certain employees and executive officers, 50% of which payments were paid on each of October 13, 2009 and April 13, 2010, provided the recipient was still employed by us on such dates.
-Drs.
-Bahcall and Koya voluntarily elected to not participate in the cash portion of the retention program.
-Mr. Ehrlich received a total retention payment of \$49,000.
-The Compensation Committee determined to not award Dr. Vukovic a retention payment because at the time the retention program was established he had only been employed with us for approximately four months.

-- Consists of \$36,000 of rental payments for a company apartment for Dr. Bahcall's use, \$30,960 as a tax reimbursement in connection with the rental payments, commuting costs for Dr. Bahcall's travel from his home in New York to our offices in Lexington, Massachusetts, and matching contributions made under our 401(k) plan. - (6) Represents a cash bonus for performance in 2009, which was paid in 2010. - Due to events that occurred in 2009 that impacted the development of our lead drug candidate elesclomol, the Compensation Committee determined to not award bonuses for 2008 performance. - (8) Consists of \$24,500 in a retention payment paid on April 13, 2010, as discussed in the Compensation Discussion and Analysis, and \$61,680 in a cash bonus for performance in 2010, which was paid in 2011.
+- (1) These amounts represent the aggregate grant date fair value of stock awards and option awards, respectively, granted in each year presented calculated in accordance with FASB ASC Topic 718.
+See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011 (the "Form 10-K") for details as to the assumptions used to determine the grant date fair value of the stock and option awards.
+See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" of the Form 10-K. - (2) Salaries earned in 2011 include two months at the 2010 salary level because annual salary adjustments are not made effective until March 1. - (3) Represents a cash bonus for performance in 2011, which was paid in 2012. - (4) Consists of \$36,000 of rental payments for a company apartment for Dr. Bahcall's use, \$30,960 as a tax reimbursement in connection with the rental payments, commuting costs for Dr. Bahcall's travel from his home in New York to our offices in Lexington, Massachusetts, and matching contributions made under our 401(k) plan. - (5) Represents matching contributions made under our 401(k) plan. - (6) Mr. Singh joined the Company on November 29, 2010.